Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava/ToolsUi.md

 ### Download and run locally

-You can download toolsUI.jar from either the NetCDF-Java downloads or documentation pages.
+You can download toolsUI.jar from the [netCDF-Java downloads page](https://www.unidata.ucar.edu/downloads/netcdf-java/){:target="_blank"}.
 You can then run the ToolsUI application using a command similar to:

 ~~~bash